AI policy development for a voluntary regulatory landscape.

 If there is no AI-specific law in NZ, why do we need AI policies?

 Because existing laws already apply.
 The Privacy Act 2020 governs every AI system that processes personal information.
 The Fair Trading Act 1986 prohibits misleading conduct regardless of whether a human or an algorithm generates it.
 The Companies Act 1993 creates personal liability for directors who fail to exercise reasonable oversight.
 The Human Rights Act 1993 prohibits algorithmic discrimination.
-Without policies that map these obligations to your AI usage, you have no documented defence if something goes wrong.
 The absence of AI-specific law makes internal policies more important, not less.

 How do you handle Te Tiriti obligations in commercial organisations?